ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-sso.md

 1. A user logs in to the vSphere Client with a username and password to access vCenter or a vCenter service.
 2. The vSphere Client passes the login information to the SSO service, which checks the SAML token of the vSphere Client.
 If the vSphere Client has a valid token, SSO checks:
-   * If the user ID is @vsphere.local, then it checks the user against the local SSO domain.
+   * If the user ID is `@vsphere.local`, then it checks the user against the local SSO domain.
-   * If the user ID is @DOMAIN, then SSO uses the identity source to check that domain.
+   * If the user ID is `@DOMAIN`, then SSO uses the identity source to check that domain.
 3. If authentication is successful SSO returns a token that represents the user to the vSphere Client.
 4. The vSphere Client passes the token to vCenter.
 5. vCenter checks with SSO that the token is valid and is not expired.